Stanton Drew Stone Circles

 History, tourist information, and nearby accommodation

 Within the Great Circle have been found evidence of numerous post holes and pits, indicating that there may have been structures built within the circle, probably for ceremonial purposes.
 The entire Great Circle is surrounded by a wide ditch and bank.
-An avenue of 5 stones leads away from the north east side of the circle.
-To the north east of the Great Circle is a second, smaller circle composed of 7 stones with a avenue leading from it.
+An avenue of 5 stones leads away from the north-east side of the circle.
+To the north-east of the Great Circle is a second, smaller circle composed of 7 stones with an avenue leading from it.

 To the south of the village are two further monuments; a circle of 13 stones, and the Cove of three stones (one fallen).
 The Cove can be seen in the garden of the Druid's Arms pub.

 Two local legends are told about the stones.
 The first says that the stones were a wedding party who were turned to stone by the Devil.
 The second says that the stones cannot be counted and that if you try, you will always end up with a different number.
 Of course, both these legends are told about numerous other stone circles in Britain!

 Most photos are available for licensing, please contact Britain Express image library.

 About Stanton Drew Stone Circles

 Location: Signposted from the B3130.
 The Cove is open access at the Druid's Arms pub.
 The two main stone circles are on private land, and there is an honesty box at the access gate.
 The southwest circle is not generally accessible.